vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 ### All three medications on 2023-07-06 around 6:45 PM

-On 2023-07-06, around 6:45 PM, I had, along with water and my first "soft solid foods" meal I was having:
+On 2023-07-06, around 6:45 PM, I had, along with water and my first "soft solid food" meal I was having:

 * 1 capsule of clindamycin